T of C

 After Li Yuan established the Tang dynasty (see chart) he enfeoffed his son Li Shimin as Prince of Qin as well as appointing him Chief Guardian of the Emperor.
 In this capacity (i.e., before Li Yuan abdicated, allowing his son to become the Tang dynasty Taizong emperor in 626), in order to promote good government after the unrest accompanying the change of dynasty, Li Shimin brought together 18 scholars to advise the government.
 He appointed Du Ruhui (Wiki) to be first among them.

 During the reign of the emperor Tang Xuanzong (r.
 713 - 756) this group was formally organized as the Hanlin Academy (Wiki).
-Joining the academy became known as called "ascending Yingzhou", after a fabled island of immortals in the Eastern Sea.
+Joining the academy became known as called "ascending Yingzhou".

-Depictions of 18 scholars in an elegant gathering came to be a motif in Chinese painting (sometimes in combination with the Four Arts).7 And because in classical Chinese pronunciation the word for crane (in Mandarin "ho") is pronounced the same as the word for study (xue), in art there is also the motif of 18 cranes, to represent the 18 scholars.8
+Depictions of 18 scholars in an elegant gathering came to be a motif in Chinese painting (sometimes in combination with the Four Arts).8 And because in classical Chinese pronunciation the word for crane (in Mandarin "ho") is pronounced the same as the word for study (xue), in art there is also the motif of 18 cranes, to represent the 18 scholars.9

 The style and content of this melody is quite strikingly similar to another one from this period, Great Ming United (in 1539).